 When properly integrated, SAP and BPM software complement one another by bridging the divide between optimizing business functions and customizing specific workflows.

 Use cases could include:

-- A Marketing team wants to manage a one-off campaign using a different process and needs a quick-to-implement tool that can be used only for this occasion.
+- A marketing team wants to manage a one-off campaign using a different process and needs a quick-to-implement tool that can be used only for this occasion.

-- A company has modeled their business process in a new way and wants to test it out on a light and easy-to-use solution that can integrate with SAP before committing to that new model.
+- A company has modeled its business process in a new way and wants to test it out on a light and easy-to-use solution that can integrate with SAP before committing to that new model.

 - A department needs a software solution with more speed and flexibility, but also wants to make sure they leverage and add to the rest of the company’s dataset.